 Have you visited this museum or walked through the red light district in Amsterdam?
 It’s a common stop on Amsterdam itineraries.
 What are your feelings about it?

 Red Light Secrets Museum of Prostitution: Oudezijds Achterburgwal 60, about a 10-minute walk from Amsterdam Central Station.
-The nearest metro station is Nieuwmarkt (metro numbers 51, 53 or 54), from which you would walk about 5 minutes.
-Opening hours: 10:00-24:00 daily.
+The nearest metro station is Nieuwmarkt (metro numbers 51, 53 or 54), from which the walk is about 5 minutes.
+Opening daily 10:00-24:00.

 Please share this post on social media!
-The images below are formatted for Pinterest.
+The image below is formatted for Pinterest.